dysoct/unifi-tv/README.md

 Note that this is also another way to watch Unifi TV through TiviMate through Telekom Malaysia's official servers.
 It is not required to install the official Unifi TV app.

+# 503 Service Unavailable?
+Change the User-Agent to "" (blank).

 # Tested on what device / app?
 Works well on Tivimate v2.8.0 and TVirl (Xiaomi Mi Box S).
 ## What Internet Connection?